intel/userspace-cni-network-plugin/README.md

 ## Testing with DPDK Testpmd Application

-To follow this example you should have a system with kubernetes available and configured to support native 1 GB hugepages.
+To follow this example, you should have a system with kubernetes available and configured to support native 1 GB hugepages.
 You should also have multus-cni and userspace-cni-network-plugin up and running.
 See `examples/crd-userspace-net-ovs-no-ipam.yaml` for example config to use with multus.
 If using OVS,